 A lawyer will argue your defence in a court of law to counter the prosecutor’s charges.
 This includes cross-examining the prosecutor’s as well as defence witnesses to ensure that their testimonies support your defence.

 4. Defending your rights

 When the prosecutor is examining you, he could do it in a way that makes you incriminate yourself.
 Your lawyer will be in court to ensure that this does not happen and object to any attempts by the prosecutor to make you answer questions in any self-incriminating way.

 5. Plea bargaining

 Where the prosecutor’s evidence is too strong and there are signs that a heavy sentence is highly likely, a criminal lawyer will do plea bargaining with the prosecutor.
 This will allow you to answer for lesser charges which carry a lighter sentence.
-Our skilled criminal lawyers are well experienced in plea bargaining and will advise you on when it is the best option.
+Our criminal lawyer Surrey are well experienced in plea bargaining and will advise you on when it is the best option.

-Our team of criminal lawyers is able and capable of putting up a defence against all kinds of criminal charges including but not limited to:
+Our team of lawyers will able and capable of putting up a defence against all kinds of criminal charges including but not limited to:

 - Motor vehicle offences including driving under the influence